We're proud to announce that RKSV has taken a giant leap forward and is now Upstox.

 In India, most brokers charge brokerage on your trades.
 Brokerage is calculated (for all products outside of options) as a percentage of the turnover done on a trade.
 On options, it’s usually calculated on a fixed brokerage amount per lot (for example, Rs.
 100 per lot).
 Here, we will explain what the concept of zero brokerage means by taking you through various examples.

-Let’s take an example of a broker that is offering 1 paisa brokerage on intraday (MIS) equity trades and 10 paisa brokerage on delivery trades.
+Let’s take an example of a broker that is offering 1 paisa brokerage on intraday (MIS) equity trading and 10 paisa brokerage on delivery trading.
 Let’s assume you place the following two trades:

 In this case scenario, the brokerage charged would be